 Abstract

-Photocathodes were at the source of quantum physics development in the early twentieth century and are still used in high technologies devices like night googles, photomultiplier or in particle accelerators.
-The simplest form of photocathode is a metallic surface negatively biased from which electrons are extracted by energetic photons.
+Photocathodes were at the heart of quantum physics development in the early twentieth century and are still used in high technologies devices like night-vision goggles, photomultiplier tubes and particle accelerators.
+The simplest form of photocathode is a metallic surface, negatively biased, from which electrons are extracted by energetic photons.
 After a brief description of the photocathode preparation, this chapter will present the latest developments and limitations of metallic and semi-conductor photocathodes.

 Contents